Law enforcement in the United States: Development of modern policing

 Modern policing began to emerge in the U.S. in the mid-nineteenth century, influenced by the British model of policing established in 1829 based on the Peelian principles.
-The first organized, publicly funded professional full-time police services were established in Boston in 1838, New York in 1844, and Philadelphia in 1854.
+The first organized, publicly funded professional full-time police services were established in Boston in 1838, New York in 1844, Salt Lake City in 1851, and Philadelphia in 1854.

 Slave patrols in the south were abolished upon the abolition of slavery in the 1860s.
 The legal tactics of the slave patrols are reflected in the vigilante tactics of the Ku Klux Klan.

+In the 19th century, local private vigilant and detective societies supplemented law enforcement by identifying and arresting criminals and protecting property rights.
+New Jersey, for example, had more than 80 such societies.
+These groups, often termed "anti-horse-thief" associations, were authorized by statute in some states and established through private acts of incorporation in others.
+Members of these societies were volunteers who generally paid membership fees.

 In the late 19th and early 20th century, there were few specialized units in police departments.
 In 1905, the Pennsylvania State Police became the first state police agency established in the United States, as recommended by President Theodore Roosevelt's Anthracite Strike Commission and Governor Samuel Pennypacker.